lbarberi1927/solar_spectropolarimetry/readme.md

 To train the model, create the files and directories as specified in the `configs/data` file.
 This is very important to specify both the directories from which to read the data and to save the preprocessed data for training.

 To prepare the data for training, run the following scripts.
+These are idealised to run locally or on a high-performance computing cluster.
+However, not on SIRIUS, as the computing capabilities are not sufficient to run the training.

-From the home directory of the SIRIUS cluster (or whichever cluster the raw data is stored in):
+From the home directory of the SIRIUS cluster:

 ```bash
 python3 -m src.preprocess.single_file_transfer